Alternative financial service

 In the United Kingdom, alternative financial services include payday loans and money lending, the latter termed "home collected credit", "home credit" or "doorstep loans".
 Organizations such as Debt on our Doorstep campaign for improved regulation.

+In Canada, alternative financial services include payday loans and money lending.
+They are regulated according to each province.
+Many lenders use Instant Bank Verification (IBV), more than credit check to verify eligibility.